Skip to main content

 If any of these things change, your DTI may as well.

 “You can attack your income.
 You can attack your debt.
 You can attack your purchase price.
-You can attack homeowners insurance or taxes,” said Chris Thompson, a loan officer with NAF who is based in Tustin, Calif.
+You can attack homeowners insurance or taxes,” said Chris Thomson, a loan officer with NAF who is based in Tustin, Calif.
 “Your DTI is a byproduct of all of these other factors.”

 What is DTI?